-The understory dominance state has crossed a threshold in which normal environmental events cannot transition the community back to the reference state (State 1).
+The understory dominance state has crossed a threshold in which normal environmental events cannot transition the community back to State 1.
 The crossing of this threshold represents a closure in the overstory canopy, which limits the productivity of the ground layer.
 The limited ground layer does not provide enough fuel to harbor a burn with the intensity found in State 1.
+Hardwood litter usually covers the ground, also retarding fire in this state.
 The understory plant layer only contains remnants of the reference community and possibly no reference community indicator species.
 Shade tolerant grasses, such as longleaf woodoats (Chasmanthium sessiliflorum), forbs, and greenbriers (Smilax sp.) may be the only ground-layer species.
-The canopy closure is usually filled in by sweetgums (Liquidambar styraciflua), red maples (Acer rubrum), and oak species (Quercus sp.).
-Because the site lacks the diversity of the reference state, the wildlife diversity will be limited to generalist species, species required a closed canopy, and those seeking refuge.
+The canopy closure is usually filled in by the reference state species.
+Added litter accumulation lessens the impact of the droughty soil at the surface.
+As more litter occurs, water retention is slightly higher.
+This helps in the establishment of more overstory species, further closing the canopy.
+Because the site lacks the diversity of State 1, the wildlife diversity will be limited to generalist species, species required a closed canopy, and those seeking refuge.
 This ecological state requires management to restore the reference community.
 Selective timber harvest to reduce the basal area is the first step to allow the understory to return.
 More frequent than natural prescribed burns (3 to 5 years) will help suppress the hardwood regeneration, but only after understory fuel levels are adequate.
 Intense summer fires may also be required.
 The suppression of overstory seedlings will allow the reference plant community to establish.